Understanding Logistic Regression

-Now, if we try to apply Linear Regression on above problem, we are likely to get continuous values using the hypothesis we discussed above.
-Also, it does not make sense for to take values larger that 1 or smaller than 0.
+Now, if we try to apply Linear Regression to the above problem, we are likely to get continuous values using the hypothesis we discussed above.
+Also, it does not make sense for to take values larger than 1 or smaller than 0.

 So, some modifications are made to the hypothesis for classification: